Realistic 5x5 results: week by week timeline

 What to do: This is where the program earns its reputation.
 You might hit your first deload.
 This is normal and expected.

-Months 4-6: Grinding Phase
+Months 4-6: grinding phase

 What happens: